-- Ensure that all immigrant women have access to the necessary bridging or gap filling programs for their intended occupation within the appropriate time frame, and that these programs are provided adequately in English and French and they are adequately supported with childcare and access for women with disabilities. - Increase investment in proven and innovative bridging models, pathways, and programs that are scalable, replicable to ensure access for all eligible candidates. - Focus on coordinated career laddering and bridging initiatives where the labour market need is most urgent, such as for internationally trained nurses to advance their careers in the long term and home care sectors.
+- Ensure that all immigrants have access to the necessary bridging or gap filling programs • for their intended occupation within the appropriate time frame, and that these programs are provided adequately in English and French. - Increase investment in proven and innovative bridging models, pathways, and programs that are scalable, replicable to ensure access for all eligible candidates. - Focus on coordinated career laddering and bridging initiatives where the labour market • need is most urgent, such as for internationally trained nurses to advance their careers in the long term and home care sectors.
 Explore similar initiatives for other sectors, at scale. - Explore and expand the use of virtual technologies and simulations to speed and scale up the skills learning and competency assessment aspects bridging and assessment processes.